-During the semester you can collect bonus points by regularly submitting solutions to exercises.
-You can achieve points for each exercise, and the points collected during the semester will be summed up.
-The achieved grade bonus is proportional to the achieved points over all exercises.
-Achieving all points corresponds to a bonus of 1/4 of a grade.
+During the semester you can collect bonus points for the exam by submitting solutions to specially marked bonus exercises.
+You can achieve points for each of these exercise, and the points collected during the semester will be summed up.
+In order to be able to solve the bonus exercises, you might need to unlock them by collecting experience points (XP) solving the other weekly tasks, which do not count towards the final grade.
+The achieved grade bonus is proportional to the achieved points over all bonus exercises, with a maximum of 0.25.